-Portfolios for annual evaluation, mid-term review, promotion, and tenure may be submitted in hard copy or digital format per the timeline set by Academic Affairs.
+Portfolios for annual evaluation, mid-term review, promotion, and tenure may be submitted in digital format per the timeline set by Academic Affairs.
 Digital format standards for portfolio submission will be established by the Faculty Senate in consultation with the Vice President for Academic Affairs.